scipy/scipy/doc/source/building/redistributable_binaries.rst

 Building redistributable binaries
 =================================

-*This intended audience for this section is anyone who wants to build SciPy and deploy it anywhere else than their own machine - from distro packagers to users who want to build wheels to deploy to their production environment*
+*The intended audience for this section is anyone who wants to build SciPy and deploy it anywhere else than their own machine - from distro packagers to users who want to build wheels to deploy to their production environment*